-What is matcha?
+What is Matcha?

-Theanine (which is not present in coffee) is only found in very small amounts in most types of tea… except matcha where it is much higher.
-The reason is because matcha green tea plants are deliberately shaded from direct sunlight for 3 weeks before harvest.
-(Depicted below courtesy of Encha.com.)
+Theanine (which is not present in coffee) is found in very small amounts in most types of tea, except in matcha where it is much higher.
+This is because matcha green tea plants are deliberately shaded from direct sunlight for 3 weeks before harvest.
+(Shown in photo below courtesy of Encha.com.)

 During this shading, the plant grows more theanine.
-(So cool!)
-Theanine, which is an amino acid, helps induce a state of wakeful calmness.
-It works its effect in our body more gradually across a longer span of hours, giving that longer-lasting energy without the jitters or crash typical from coffee.
+Theanine (an amino acid) helps induce a state of wakeful calmness.
+It works its effect in our body more gradually across a longer span of hours, providing long-lasting energy without the jitters or crash typical from coffee.

 Matcha Health Benefits

 Long ago in ancient civilizations, tea began as a medicine.
 Only later did it turn into the casual daytime beverage that we enjoy today.

 But modern studies continually reveal the wide range of health benefits of matcha.
 One study states a single cup of matcha contains 137 times more antioxidants than a cup of brewed tea bag.

 What's also uniquely special is that matcha contains a certain kind of antioxidant called catechins.
 (Of all antioxidants, catechins are the most potent and beneficial.)
 Matcha is especially high in one specific catechin, called EGCG, which is recognized for its cancer fighting properties.